cdapio/cdap/docs/loom-docs/source/faq/general.rst

     :figclass: align-center

-Following are some high level features that differentiate Loom from other system in this domain - mainly Apache Ambari and Savanna.
+Below are some high level features that differentiate Loom from Apache Ambari and Savanna:

 .. list-table::
    :widths: 15 10 15 25